 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determined the matters described below to be the key audit matters to be communicated in our report.

-Key audit matter How our audit addressed the key audit matter Impairment of trade receivables and contract assets Our procedures in relation to management's impairment assessment of trade receivables and contract assets Refer to notes 2.7, 2.8, 2.13, 3.1(a), 4, 18 and 24 to the consolidated financial statements included: As at 31 December 2021, the Group has trade receivables of approximately HK\$86,084,000 (2020: HK\$107,124,000) and contract assets of approximately 10,388,000 (2020: Nil).
-The credit terms were ranging from 90 to 120 days. • Discussed with the management on the estimation involved in determining the amount of expected credit loss allowance regarding the trade receivables and contract assets; To determine whether there is objective evidence of impairment, management considers a wide range of factors such as the creditworthiness, the past collection • Tested aging of trade receivables balances at year end on a sample basis to the underlying invoices and subsequent settlement; history of each customer, the probability of insolvency or significant financial difficulties of the counterparty and default or significant delay in payments.
-Management also considered forward-looking information that may impact the customers' ability to repay the outstanding • Tested the working paper files prepared by the valuation expert engaged by the management to calculate the expected credit loss and checked the information included in the working paper files; balances in order to estimate the expected credit losses for the impairment assessment using the simplified approach under Hong Kong Financial Reporting Standard 9 "Financial Instruments" • Evaluated the competence, capabilities and objectivity of the valuation expert engaged by the management; and We focused on this area due to the use of significant judgement and estimates by management on the evaluation of the recoverability of trade receivables and contract assets. • Engaged an independent valuation expert to assist us to assess the appropriateness of the expected credit loss calculation by examining the key data inputs on a sample basis to assess the accuracy and completeness, and challenging the assumptions, including both historical and forward-looking information, used to determine the expected credit losses by the valuation expert engaged by the management.
+Key audit matter How our audit addressed the key audit matter Impairment of trade receivables and contract assets Our procedures in relation to management's impairment assessment of trade receivables and contract assets Refer to notes 2.7, 2.8, 2.13, 3.1(a), 4, 18 and 24 to the consolidated financial statements included: As at 31 December 2022, the Group has trade receivables of approximately HK\$25,414,000 and contract assets of approximately 30,414,000.
+The credit term on trade receivables was 90 days. • Discussed with the management on the estimation involved in determining the amount of expected credit loss allowance regarding the trade receivables and contract assets; To determine whether there is objective evidence of impairment, management considers a wide range of factors such as the creditworthiness, the past collection • Tested aging of trade receivables balances at year end on a sample basis to the underlying invoices and subsequent settlement; history of each customer, the probability of insolvency or significant financial difficulties of the counterparty and default or significant delay in payments.
+Management also considered forward-looking information that may impact the customers' ability to repay the outstanding • Tested the working paper files prepared by the valuation expert engaged by the management to calculate the expected credit loss and checked the information included in the working paper files; • Evaluated the competence, capabilities and objectivity of the valuation expert engaged by the management; and We focused on this area due to the use of significant • Engaged an independent valuation expert to assist us to assess the appropriateness of the expected

+We focused on this area due to the use of significant judgement and estimates by management on the evaluation of the recoverability of trade receivables and contract assets.
+Engaged an independent valuation expert to assist us to assess the appropriateness of the expected credit loss calculation by examining the key data inputs on a sample basis to assess the accuracy and completeness, and challenging the assumptions, including both historical and forward-looking information, used to determine the expected credit losses by the valuation expert engaged by the management.